kochavalabs/.github/CONTRIBUTING.md

 ## Request a Feature

-You may also use Github Issues to request a feature or ehancement to one of our existing projects.
+You may also use Github Issues to request a feature or enhancement to one of our existing projects.

 Similar to reporting an issue make sure you first do the following: